krekorian/LIRI_Bot/README.md

 spotify-this-song look for a song, it will display singer or band's name, song's album, and a URL link for spotify.
 Commend for spotify-this-song should be enetered as following

-node app.js spotify-this-song <Song name>
+node app.js spotify-this-song "Song name"

 Example: node app.js spotify-this-song "desert rose"

 ### Movie-this
 Movie-this will query the information for a certain movie, it will preview year it came out, IMBD rating, Rotten Tomatoes rating, country of production, language availability, movie's plot and artist.
 Commend for spotify-this-song should be enetered as following

- node app.js movie-this <movie name>
+node app.js movie-this "movie name"

 Example: node app.js movie-this "minority report"

 ### do-what-it-says